The Best Homemade Floor Cleaner for Mopping (Residue-Free)

 To make a homemade floor cleaner, combine the following ingredients:

-Where to use: Use this on laminate, linoleum, ceramic tile, porcelain tile, and sealed hardwood floors.
-Avoid using this cleaner on natural stone like marble or slate, and don’t use this on unfinished wood.
+Use this homemade floor cleaner on laminate, linoleum, ceramic tile, porcelain tile, and sealed hardwood floors.
+Avoid using it on natural stone, like marble or slate, and unfinished wood.

 Can You Use Half Vinegar and Half Water to Mop?

-You can occasionally use a mix of half white distilled vinegar and half water on your floor when you need to cut through haze or soap build-up from another cleaner.
+It’s okay to occasionally use a mix of half-white distilled vinegar and half water to cut through haze or soap build-up from another cleaner.
 Otherwise, dilute with at least four parts water to 1 part vinegar.
+Frequent use of high-strength vinegar will remove the sealant on your floors and can etch (cause white marks) on natural stone.

 Frequently Asked Questions (FAQ)FAQ